karlwilcox/slow-glass/README.md

 a minmal number of "programming" constructs.
 The intention is that a Slow Glass script is both more understandable and shorter than the equivalent Python / Pygame code would be!

+No familiarity with Python coding is required for using Slow Glass, just some images, and a text editor.

 ## Getting Started

 ### Pre-requisites